cloudify-examples/drupal-blueprint/README.md

 - An Ubuntu 14.04 image id from your OpenStack account and from your vSphere account <br>
 - An flavor image id of your choice from your OpenStack account <br>

-# Tested Version (Most recent Cloudify version must be among them.)
+# Tested Version

-This blueprint has been test with Cloudify version 3.4.0
+This blueprint has been test with Cloudify version 3.4.0 and with Drupal 7.

 # Usage